onisj/rag-system/README.md

 ## Reproducibility & Environment

-This project uses a Conda environment with FAISS-GPU for optimal performance and complete reproducibility:
+This project uses a Conda environment with FAISS-GPU and OpenVINO GenAI for optimal performance and complete reproducibility:

 ```bash
 # Create environment with all pinned dependencies